TurtleKitty/Jasp/README.md

 ```

-Here is a simply program to calculate the factorial of 100 and display it:
+Here is a simple program to calculate the factorial of 100 and display it:

 ```json